-The preparation of consolidated financial statements in accordance with U.S. GAAP requires the Company to make estimates and judgments in certain circumstances that affect the reported amounts of assets, liabilities, revenue and expenses, and related disclosure of contingent assets and liabilities.
-On an ongoing basis, the Company evaluates its estimates, most notably those related to revenue recognition including estimated timing of completion of performance obligations required to meet revenue recognition criteria, accrual of expenses including clinical and preclinical study expense accruals, stockbased compensation, valuation allowance for deferred taxes, benefits under the Scientific Research and Experimental Development ("SR&ED") program, and other contingencies.
+The preparation of interim condensed consolidated financial statements in accordance with U.S. GAAP requires the Company to make estimates and judgments in certain circumstances that affect the reported amounts of assets, liabilities, revenue and expenses, and related disclosure of contingent assets and liabilities.
+On an ongoing basis, the Company evaluates its estimates, most notably those related to revenue recognition including estimated timing of completion of performance obligations required to meet revenue recognition criteria, accrual of expenses including clinical and preclinical study expense accruals, stock-based compensation, valuation allowance for deferred taxes, benefits under the Scientific Research and Experimental Development ("SR&ED") program, and other contingencies.
 Management bases its estimates on historical experience and on various other assumptions that it believes to be reasonable under the circumstances.
 Actual results could differ from these estimates.

-The full extent to which the COVID-19 pandemic may directly or indirectly impact the Company's business, results of operations and financial condition, including revenues, expenses, clinical trials, research and development costs and employee-related amounts, will depend on future developments that are highly uncertain and cannot be predicted with confidence, such as the location, duration and severity of outbreaks, including potential future waves or cycles, and the effectiveness of actions taken to contain and treat COVID-19.
-The Company considered the potential impact of COVID-19 when making certain estimates and judgments relating to the preparation of these consolidated financial statements.
-While there was no material impact to the Company's consolidated financial statements as of and for the three and nine months ended September 30, 2021, the Company's future assessment of the magnitude and duration of COVID-19, as well as other factors, could result in a material impact to the Company's consolidated financial statements in future reporting periods.
+The full extent to which the COVID-19 pandemic may directly or indirectly impact the Company's business, results of operations and financial condition, including revenues, expenses, clinical trials, research and development costs and employee-related amounts, will depend on future developments that are evolving and highly uncertain, such as the duration and severity of outbreaks, including potential future waves or cycles, and the effectiveness of actions taken to contain and treat COVID-19.
+The Company considered the potential impact of COVID-19 when making certain estimates and judgments relating to the preparation of these interim condensed consolidated financial statements.
+While there was no material impact to the Company's interim condensed consolidated financial statements as of and for the three months ended March 31, 2022, the Company's future assessment of the magnitude and duration of COVID-19, as well as other factors, could result in a material impact to the Company's consolidated financial statements in future reporting periods.